emmt/TiPi/docs/tpp.md

 ### Predefined Macros

-When processing a file, `tpp` automatically define (and update) the following
+When processing a file, TPP automatically define (and update) the following
 macros:

 * `${__FILE__}` yields the name of the current processed file.